Using Cereal Bowls and Car Crashes to Understand Virginia Geology

 Source: Wikipedia, Earth radius

-Since the original assembly of atoms to create the earth, the planet cooled and a solid crust formed on the exterior.
 Today, there are seven major tectonic plates of hard crust and a dozen or so smaller "chunks."
 They move around the surface of the globe in slightly different directions and at slightly different speeds.

 Tectonic plates can move because below the crust, at depths varying from 5-20 miles, the heat and pressure are sufficient to make the rock move like honey or molten plastic.
 The "asthenosphere" below the crust is the upper layer of the mantle.
 Even where the rock in that layer has not melted, it still can flow.

-Continuing geneation of heat from the steady decay of radioactive elements keeps the mantle hot enough for deeper rock to flow in convective currents up to the asthenosphere.
+Continuing generation of heat from the steady decay of radioactive elements keeps the mantle hot enough for deeper rock to flow in convective currents up to the asthenosphere.
 In smaller planetoids, just the heat from radioactive uranium and thorium is sufficient to melt the interior and create a heat flow from the center to the surface.

 On Earth, the flow of molten material between the core and the crust generates electromagnetic forces in space around the planet.
 Those forces deflect the solar wind, the plasma particles constantly streaming from the sun.
 On Mars and the moon, however, the core of Mars is apparently a cold and solid mass now.
 That plant may once have had a molten interior and electromagnetic forces around it, but after the interior of Mars "froze" the solar wind stripped away most of the atmosphere and water molecules from the surface of Mars.

-On earth, motion within the mantle has been moving and reshaping tectonic plates on the crust for 3.3 billion years; no other planet in our Solar System developed a crust with tectonic plates.
+Differential pressure within the mantle has been moving and reshaping tectonic plates on the crust for 3.3 billion years; no other planet in our Solar System developed a crust with tectonic plates.
 The process by which the initial crust cracked into separate tectonic plates, and what powers their motion, is poorly understood.

-It is possible that tectonic plate movement may be related to formation of the moon.
-The moon was created when Earth and a Mars-sized protoplanet called Theia collided 4.5 billion years ago.
 Two "blogs" of thicker rock in the mantle located below West Africa and the Pacific Ocean may be remnants of the mantle of Theia.
 Creating places with different densities in the Earth's mantle could have affected heat flow from the hot core, spurring convection that cracked the crust into tectonic plates and still moves them.

 convection flow in the mantle may be related to the collision with Theia 4.5 billion years ago